-Regarded as a builder of programs, Randy Hasenbank is in his second season as head cross country/track & field coach at Loyola University Chicago.
-Hasenbank, a 14-year veteran of the collegiate coaching ranks, made his move to Rogers Park after spending five seasons as the head women's cross country coach and assistant track & field coach at the University of Alabama.
+Regarded as a builder of programs, Randy Hasenbank begins his fifth season as head cross country/track & field coach at Loyola University Chicago.
+Hasenbank, a 15-year veteran of the collegiate coaching ranks, made his move to Rogers Park after spending five seasons as the head women's cross country coach and assistant track & field coach at the University of Alabama.

 Hasenbank turned around the Alabama program in a short period of time.
 Before he took the reins of the Crimson Tide team, it had produced just one All-SEC runner since 2000 and no student-athlete had collected All-South Region honors since 1999.
 But, in just five seasons, Hasenbank helped mold those three All-SEC runners, three freshman All-SEC honorees and five all-region performers.
 His work was even more impressive on the regional level as he helped the Tide to its best cumulative three-year finish at the regional championships since 1986-88.